 Safe to stay home

-The material is low-VOC and low-odor.
-You can be in the apartment during the work, and the bathroom is back in use the next morning.
+The material is low-VOC and solvent-free, so there's no harsh smell.
+You can stay in the apartment during the work, and the bathroom is back in use the next morning.

 | Typical lifespan | 1-3 years | |